Foahh/elec3848_dogbot/doc.md

 # What will trigger a control command?

-- when obstacles detected
+- when obstacles detected by camera

-- when target detected
+- when target detected by camera

+- distance measured by sonar

 ## LOGIC